CAU-MyoV/MyoV/README.md

 # MyoV

+A deep learning-based tool for automatically quantifying muscle fibers.
+The PyQt framework is used to integrate MyoV into visualization software, which can be utilized on any computer running the Windows system.
+MyoV facilitates various functions including whole slide image cutting, muscle fiber segmentation, quantification, and automatic annotation.
+The software features a user-friendly interface and intuitive functions, enabling researchers to quickly grasp and utilize its capabilities.

 If you use MyoV, please cite the paper:

 MyoV: A deep learning-based tool for the automated quantification of muscle fibers.
 Briefings in Bioinformatics.